Danyl1310/at3-ipriot-car-park-prj/README.md

 This project is for the design and creation of a smart parking system, with the aim to reduce traffic and enhance the parking experience.
 The parking system will use sensors and have displays that provide weather updates and other relevant information such as community messages.

+Link to used guide: [Guide-Link](https://github.com/NM-TAFE/civ-ipriot-in-class-demos/blob/main/assessments/prj/carpark-guide.md)

 ## Initial Commit
 screenshot of GitHub after the first push: